AaravR10/ctc/README.md

 # Instructions for configuration (extension):

+DOWNLOAD: Click "Code" above the repository
+Then Click "Download ZIP"

+Then,

-On your browser that supports the usage of extensions,
+On your browser that supports the usage of extensions, <-

-Navigate to the "Manage Extensions" setting of your browser
+Navigate to the "Manage Extensions" setting of your browser <-

+On Chrome specifically: Select 3 dots in the upper right corner > Extensions > Manage Extensions > [upper right corner] Enable developer mode > Load unpacked > Click the whole folder containing extension materials

+Other browsers should have similar directions to Chrome's directions ^

 # Instructions for configuration (Website):

 Simply click the link:

-On Chrome: Select 3 dots in the upper right corner > Extensions > Manage Extensions > [upper right corner] Enable developer mode > Load unpacked > Click the whole folder containing extension materials

-Other browsers should have similar directions to Chrome's ^

 # Usage